whyareyousoseriously/prototype/README.md

 &emsp;&emsp;&emsp;&emsp;happy! ^.^!
 By the way, a new folder on JSF framework issues is created. <br>
 &emsp;&emsp;2017-12-23<br>
 &emsp;&emsp;&emsp;&emsp;begin a simple example about JSF framework which is about student information mangement.<br>
+&emsp;&emsp;&emsp;&emsp;update AboutHibernation sloved a problem about org.hibernate.MappingException: <br>
+&emsp;&emsp;&emsp;&emsp;Could not get constructor for org.hibernate.persister.entity.SingleT
+&emsp;&emsp;&emsp;&emsp;use jsf+hibernte4 to complete function about register and login in studentInformationManagement;<br>

 # 原型
 一个javaWeb项目的原型<br>